CartoDB/documentation/app/content/carto-user-manual/tutorials/build-interactive-map-embedded-capabilities.md

 #     - easy
 #     - embedded capabilities
 ---
-## Build an interactive map and embed it
+## Build an interactive map and embedded it

 **Context**